XORGanon/cards/README.md

 ### Adding images
 To add images, do three things:

-* On your computer still, rename the image file you want to connect to a card with a clear, simple name.
-(You cannot rename files once they've been uploaded.)
+* On your computer still, rename the image file you want to connect to a card.
+(You cannot rename files once they're uploaded.)
 * Upload the image to the [img](https://github.com/XORGanon/cards/tree/main/img) folder by simply dragging it onto there and then committing this change.
 * Add an image property line to the card that looks like this: `* Image : imagename.jpg`